Ronaldo double powers Real to win over Juventus — Nigeria Today

 Juventus forward Paulo Dybala was sent off on 66 minutes before Ronaldo set up Marcelo to cap the rout and leave Real in complete control of the tie going into the second leg in Madrid on April 11.

-The post Ronaldo double powers Real to win over Juventus appeared first on Vanguard News.
+The post Ronaldo double powers Real to win over Juventus appeared first on The Independent Uganda:.

 Do you have something awesome to share with the world?
 Click here to share